VerklegtNamskeidHR2024/Da-Project/Skyrslur/Dagbaekur/End-Of-Day-2.12.md

 I worked on fixing the report

 Yeabsire:\
-I worked on fixing t he use cases\
+I worked on fixing the use cases\

 Kormákur:\
 I worked on fixing the requirements list and use cases, along with writing a few lines for the UI layer.